JahsiasWhite/AudioShape/README.md

 4. Temp song is not always deleted when using custom effects.
 EX: Have speedup toggled, add any effect, there will be two temp songs.
 Each effect adds a new temp song but doesnt delete the previous
 5. What quality are the mp4s being downloaded at from youtube
 6. Queue display gets out of sync.
-7. Playing multiple songs with an effect preset will not work.
-This is when clicking the songs, it works by skipping
+7. Songs not autoplaying once they finish playing
-8. Songs not autoplaying once they finish playing
+8. Cant download two spotify mp4s at the same time... before testing, remove the console logs of "FFmpegProgress" and "Data"

 ## Launching